clicknium/clicknium-docs/doc/references/python/exceptions/unreachablebrowserextensionerror.md

 - extends: [WebError](./weberror.md)

 **UnreachableBrowserExtensionError is raised when the specified browser's extension is not in ready state.
-Please check if the extension is installed and enabled.**
+Please make sure that the extension is installed and enabled.**

 - [message](#message)
 - [stacktrace](#stacktrace)